 Restricting Administrative Privileges

-Download ACSC Protect Notice, Restricting Administrative Privileges (PDF), March 2016
+Download ACSC Protect Restricting Administrative Privileges (PDF), January 2018

 - Users with administrative privileges for operating systems and applications are able to make significant changes to their configuration and operation, bypass critical security settings and access sensitive information.
 Domain administrators have similar abilities for an entire network domain, which usually includes all of the workstations and servers on the network.

-- Adversaries often use malicious code to attempt to exploit vulnerabilities in workstations and servers.
+- Adversaries often use malicious code (also known as malware) to exploit security vulnerabilities in workstations and servers.
 Restricting administrative privileges makes it more difficult for an adversary’s malicious code to elevate its privileges, spread to other hosts, hide its existence, persist after reboot, obtain sensitive information or resist removal efforts.